How to Vote in Australian Elections from Overseas

 If you’re registered as an overseas postal voter, you should receive a ballot in the mail when there is an election.
 When your postal vote form arrives, simply complete it and mail it back to Australia by the deadline to ensure your vote is counted.
 Alternatively, you may be able to post your ballot to the Australian embassy in the country where you are staying.

-Normally, it also is possible to vote in federal elections at some Australian embassies, consulates and high commissions.
-I have done this a couple of times in various different countries, and found the process easy and efficient.
+It also is possible to vote in federal elections in person at some Australian embassies, consulates and high commissions.
+I have done this a few times in various different countries, and found the process easy and efficient.

 List of overseas voting locations for the Australian federal election